elastic/elastic-serverless-forwarder/docs/README-AWS.md

     * Click on "Add trigger"
     * From "Trigger configuration" dropdown select "SQS"
     * In the "SQS queue" field chose the queue or insert the ARN of the queue you want to use as trigger for your Elastic Forwarder for Serverless
-      * The SQS queue you want to use as trigger must have a visibility timeout of 900 seconds, equal to the Elastic Forwarder for Serverless Lambda timeout.
+      * The SQS queue you want to use as trigger must have a visibility timeout of 910 seconds, 10 seconds more than the Elastic Forwarder for Serverless Lambda timeout.
     * Click on "Add"
+    *
+#### Lambda IAM permissions and policies
+Assure the Lambda is given AssumeRole permission to the following `ManagedPolicyArns`:
+* `arn:aws:iam::aws:policy/service-role/AWSLambdaBasicExecutionRole`
+* `arn:aws:iam::aws:policy/service-role/AWSLambdaSQSQueueExecutionRole`

+On top of this basic permission the following policies must be provided:
+* For the SQS queue resource that's reported in the `SQS_CONTINUE_URL` environment variable the following action must be allowed:
+  * `sqs:SendMessage`

+* For every S3 bucket resource that's reported in the `SQS_CONTINUE_URL` environment variable the following action must be allowed on the S3 buckets' config file object key:
+  * `s3:GetObject`

+* For every S3 bucket resource that SQS queues are receiving notification from used by triggers of the Lambda the following action must be allowed on the S3 buckets' keys:
+  * `s3:GetObject`

+* For every Secret Manager secret that you want to refer in the yaml configuration file (see below) the following action must be allowed:
+  * `secretsmanager:GetSecretValue`

+* For SQS queue resource that you want to use as triggers of the Lambda the proper permission are arleady included by `arn:aws:iam::aws:policy/service-role/AWSLambdaSQSQueueExecutionRole`:

 ### Cloudformation